flo3003/lexiconFALCON/README.md

 cd lexiconFALCON
 ```

-Now you will need to clone the following [Github repo](https://github.com/flo3003/glove-python) in lexiconFALCON's directory, and then to run the following commands in order:
+Now you will need to clone the following [Github repo](https://github.com/flo3003/glove-python) in lexiconFALCON's directory, and then run the following commands in order:

 ```
 cd glove-python